HOW TO REOPEN A CLOSED OJCC CASE IN FLORIDA

 Why Legal Representation Makes a Difference

-- You’re represented during hearings and negotiations
+- You’re properly represented during hearings and negotiations

 - You meet important filing deadlines and protect your legal rights